 Beach Haven was rife with bears (and monkeys and tigers, giraffes and chickens) though they were safely locked down in their own bubbles during the Covid-19 level 4 alert.
 Walking the neighbourhood was an allowable activity and that is what photographer Brian did.
 Carefully scanning the streets within 2km of the Beach Haven shops he spotted and photographed many of the soft creatures.

 Check them out on his Facebook page … see if you can spot your Beach Haven lockdown critter.

-This is me in the middle of my two brothers, Kevin and Elijah.
+This is me in the middle of my two brothers, Kevin and Anders.
 I don’t know who is the oldest but Anders acts like the oldest.
 He always watches out for me.

 The other day, Anders found me staring at a feather.
 He could see I was still moved by the ‘spilt milk’ incident so he just came and stared at the feather with me.
 He is the strong, silent type and it was nice to have him there but I got bored first and started to play.
 Anders continued to watch.

 I was glad of Kevin’s warm body next to me.
 It had been a cold night and I wanted to go inside – for the warmth, not the hard, cold, dried pellets that our carer calls food.

 I was looking forward to the warm, spring mice – these were my absolute favourite.
 I was top catcher last spring – 17 more mice than my sister, Heidi.
 Her best score was 38.
 I had been secretly practising the ‘scatter and pounce’ manoeuvre over the winter.
 The ‘scatter and pounce’ will improve my strike rate so I can hold on to my top position.

 Kevin has sensed the dawn drop in temperature and snuggles in closer to me.
 Both my brothers are good to me.